SammyGIS/ml-flood-prediction/ReadME.md

 # Flood Modeling using Random Forest

 This project is a machine learning model built using different APIs to source data.
-The goal of this project is to predict the likelihood of flooding in a particular area based on certain environmental factors such as precipitation, temperature, humidity, and soil moisture.
+The goal of this project is to predict the likelihood of flooding in a particular area based on certain topographial and environmental factors such as landuse, slope and elevation.

 ## Project Outlines